The wait is finally coming to an end!

 VisaPro is anticipating that the H1B cap will be met during the initial H1B registration period that is expected to be between March 1 and March 20, and USCIS will receive more than enough registrations to reach both caps by March 20.
-USCIS will use a random selection process (H1B Lottery) to select the number of petitions required to reach the numerical limit.
+USCIS will use a random selection process (H1B Lottery) to select the number of registrations required to reach the numerical limit.

 It is therefore important to remember that it is the responsibility of the employer to ensure that the H1B registrations are timely submitted in order to stand a chance in being considered for the H1B lottery.
 Completing the Form I-129 accurately and submitting strong H-1B petitions is equally important to ensure successful adjudication of petitions filed against H1B registrations selected in the H1B lottery.

 What VisaPro Customers Are Saying